parbasu/parbasu.github.io/README.md

 $$x_{1} < x_{2} < \cdots < x_{n}.$$

 If not, we can always rearrange the values so the above relations hold.
-The **mode** of $A$ is then given by
+The **median** of $A$ is then given by

 - $\text{median}(A) = x_{\frac{n+1}{2}}$, if $n$ is odd.